fusecodecamp2019/IntroToReact/readme.md

 ```

 ## 16. Making the character details component leverage a "selectedCharacter" parameter
-You might have noticed in the JSX for the root component that there is a `<main></main>` tag repeated several times and that our character details component has only address the content for one of these tags.
+You might have noticed in the JSX for the root component that there is a `<main></main>` tag repeated several times.
+Meanwhile, our character details component addresses the content for one of these tags.
 Let's address that concern here.

 1. In the character details component remove this line in the imports at the top of the file
 ```javascript